-Unlike some cities, Monroe isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Monroe are a mix of both white- and blue-collar jobs.
+Monroe is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Monroe is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Monroe who work in office and administrative support (13.24%), sales jobs (10.56%), and food service (6.13%).
+There are especially a lot of people living in Monroe who work in office and administrative support (15.40%), sales jobs (10.25%), and food service (6.58%).

 Also of interest is that Monroe has more people living here who work in computers and math than 95% of the places in the US.